leejo/CGI.pm/README.md

     my $data = $q->param('POSTDATA');

-Likewise if PUTed data can be retrieved with code like this:
+Likewise if PUTed and PATCHed data can be retrieved with code like this:

     my $data = $q->param('PUTDATA');

+    my $data = $q->param('PATCHDATA');

 (If you don't know what the preceding means, worry not.
 It only affects people trying to use CGI for XML processing and other specialized tasks)

-PUTDATA/POSTDATA are also available via [upload\_hook](#progress-bars-for-file-uploads-and-avoiding-temp-files),
+PUTDATA/POSTDATA/PATCHDATA are also available via [upload\_hook](#progress-bars-for-file-uploads-and-avoiding-temp-files),
 and as [file uploads](#processing-a-file-upload-field) via ["-putdata\_upload"](#putdata_upload)
 option.